cse-sim/cse/doc/src/records/meter.md

   required: "No",
   variability: "constant") %>

-**mtrSubmeters=*list of up to 10 METERs***
+**mtrSubmeters=*list of up to 50 METERs***

-A comma-separate list of METERs that are accumulated into this meter with optional multipliers (see mtrSubmeterMults).
+A comma-separate list of METERs that are accumulated into this METER with optional multipliers (see mtrSubmeterMults).
+Submeters facilitate flexible categorization of energy results.
+In addition, use of mtrSubmeterMults allows energy results from a representative model to be scaled and included in overall results.
+For example, a typical zone could be used to represent 5 similar spaces.
+The energy uses of the typical zone could be assigned to a dedicated METER that is accumulated to a main METER with a multiplier of 5.
+Rules --

+-  A METER cannot reference itself as a submeter.
+-  A given METER can be referenced only once in the mtrSubmeters list.
+-  Circular references are not allowed.

 <%= member_table(
   units: "",